Click the List icon to select a Monthly Calendar or Day Calendar.

 Events Search and Views Navigation

-Pat Conroy wrote that “the poets of the world occupy a place of high honor in my city of books.”
-Pat’s brother Tim, a poet and retired educator, explores Pat’s lifelong relationship with poetry as a reader, as a self-described failed poet, and as a writer who found a creative outlet for the rhapsody and rhythms of poetry in his iconic lyrical and descriptive prose...Find out more
+Pat Conroy (1945–2016) wrote that “the poets of the world occupy a place of high honor in my city of books.”
+Conroy Center executive director Jonathan Haupt and Pat’s brother Tim, a poet and retired educator, explore Pat’s lifelong relationship with poetry as a reader, as a self-described failed poet, and as a writer who found a creative outlet...Find out more

-New York Times best-selling writer Pat Conroy (1945–2016) inspired a worldwide legion of devoted fans numbering in the millions, but none are more loyal to him and more committed to sustaining his literary legacy than the many writers he nurtured over the course of his 50-year writing life...Find out more
+New York Times best-selling writer Pat Conroy (1945–2016) inspired a worldwide legion of devoted fans numbering in the millions, but none are more loyal to him and more committed to sustaining his literary legacy than the many writers he nurtured over the course of his 50-year writing life.
+In sharing their stories of Conroy, his fellow writers honor...Find out more